 Team ID is optional.
 The agent only asks for it if you're on a multi-team Userorbit account.

-No manual config files, no shell scripts, no environment variables.
+No manual config files, no environment variables.
 The skill bootstraps itself.

 Publishing announcements